DennisSSDev/DungeonChest/README.md

   <img width="720" height="405" src="https://github.com/DennisSSDev/DungeonChest/blob/master/Plans-Mocks/Mock_Scene_2.jpg">
 </p>

 The camera rapidly switches into darkness and from that darkness emerges the bottom of a treasure chest, with three items scattered around the bottom.
-The user gets the option to hover over them and each of them would glow once someone tries to inspect them.
+The user gets the option to hover over them and each of them would glow once the user tries to inspect them.
 Once the user decides to click on the item, the scene swiches to the final scene.

 ### - The inspection